Getting to know who you are and why you are here: The life story of Betty Randolph

 For the Washington Daily News

-Editors Note: During Women’s History Month, Clark Curtis has taken a look at some of the women, past and present, whose stories and lives have contributed in some way to the deep and rich history of Washington.
-This is part two of his story about Betty Randolph and her contributions and life here in Washington.
+Editors Note: During Women’s History Month, Clark Curtis will be taking a look at some of the women, past and present, whose stories and lives have contributed in some way to the deep and rich history of Washington.

 Betty Jean Barr Randolph was born in 1942 in the small rural town of Greelyville, South Carolina.
 Her parents were both educators.
 Her father, Eason Ralphord Barr Jr., was a principal for 33 years at the local school.
 Her mother, Annie Richburg Barr, was a third grade teacher.
 As a highly respected educator in the community she was asked to move to a formally all white school following integration to teach kindergarten children.
 It would have been the first time a lot of those children had ever seen a Black teacher and it proved to be a wonderful experience for all.

 For Randolph, growing up in the small community of Greelyville was no different than growing up in any small southern town in those days.
 “The school I attended was all Black,” said Randolph.
 “The people who lived on the street were I lived were all Black .
 The other children I played with in the afternoon after school and on Saturdays were all black.”
 But, there was no hiding the fact that she was also growing up in a time of segregation when people were treated differently based on the color of their skin.
 Randolph recalled going to the local department store with her mother and seeing for the first time water fountains labeled colored and white.”
 I asked my mother what color was the water coming out of the colored fountain” said Randolph.
 “She replied, “the same that is coming out of the white.”
 That really was the first time I knew I was colored and things were different.”